okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 <a name="createresourceset"></a>
 # **CreateResourceSet**
-> ResourceSet CreateResourceSet (ResourceSet instance)
+> ResourceSet CreateResourceSet (CreateResourceSetRequest instance)

 Create a Resource Set